What are third-party services?

 Privacy Information Regarding Third-Party Services

 When interacting with the FTC through a third-party service, the third-party service provider’s privacy policies apply.
 The following table lists the third-party services currently used by the FTC and provides links to the privacy policies of each third-party service provider.
-In addition, the table provides links to the FTC’s privacy impact assessment (PIA) for each service (please note that some services are assessed as part of a larger project and do not have their own PIA, and in other circumstances, a PIA may not be required at all).
+In addition, the table provides links to the FTC’s privacy impact assessment (PIA) for each service.
+Please note that some services are assessed as part of a larger project and do not have their own PIA, and in other circumstances, a PIA may not be required at all.
 Generally, the FTC does not collect, disseminate, or maintain any personally identifiable information (PII) that you make available through these services, except as specified in this table.

-|http://www.knowledgevision.com/privacy-policy||Video Hosting Privacy Impact Assessment (January 2013)||No. The FTC may collect general analytics such as number of viewers watching live webcasts and videos and length of time watched.|
+|http://www.knowledgevision.com/privacy-policy||Not required.||No. The FTC may collect general analytics such as number of viewers watching live webcasts and videos and length of time watched.|

-|Challenge.gov||http://challenge.gov/privacy||GSA’s Government-wide Challenge.gov PIA||No.|
+|Challenge.gov||https://challenge.gov/a/buzz/privacy-policy||GSA’s Government-wide Challenge.gov PIA||No.|

-|http://www.facebook.com/policy.php||Facebook Privacy Impact Assessment (March 2012)||The FTC may collect comments when hosting an interactive Facebook chat, answering questions, or broadcasting an event, but makes every reasonable attempt to remove any names prior to preserving Agency records.
-See Sec.
-2.1 of the PIA.|
+|http://www.facebook.com/policy.php||Facebook Privacy Impact Assessment||The FTC may collect comments when hosting an interactive Facebook chat, answering questions, or broadcasting an event, but makes every reasonable attempt to remove any names prior to preserving Agency records.|

-|GovDelivery||http://www.govdelivery.com/privacy||GovDelivery Privacy Impact Assessment (August 2010)||Email address or name, mailing address, and organization name (optional) will be collected and maintained from users who subscribe to FTC newsletters.|
+|GovDelivery||https://granicus.com/privacy-policy/||GovDelivery Communications Cloud Privacy Impact Assessment||Email address or name, mailing address, and organization name (optional) will be collected and maintained from users who subscribe to FTC newsletters.|

-|http://twitter.com/privacy||Twitter Privacy Impact Assessment (June 2013)||The "handles" (user names) of news agencies and professional journalists reporting on FTC-related subjects may be collected and maintained.
-In addition, the handle of any user may be collected and maintained if @FTC, @laFTC, @TechFTC, @Josh_WrightFTC, @JulieBrillFTC, or @MOhlhausenFTC interacts with the user during an interactive chat or answers questions the user directed to @FTC, @laFTC, @TechFTC, @Josh_WrightFTC, @JulieBrillFTC, or @MOhlhausenFTC.
-See Sec.
-2.1 of the PIA.|
+|https://twitter.com/en/privacy||Twitter Privacy Impact Assessment||The "handles" (user names) of news agencies and professional journalists reporting on FTC-related subjects may be collected and maintained.
+In addition, the handle of any user may be collected and maintained if @FTC, @laFTC, @TechFTC, @MilConsumer, @JoeSimonsFTC, @FTCPhillips, @ChopraFTC, @RKSlaughterFTC, and @CSWilsonFTC interacts with the user during an interactive chat or answers questions the user directed to FTC Twitter accounts.|

-|YouTube Privacy Impact Assessment (October 2011)||No.|
+|YouTube Privacy Impact Assessment||No.|